pexpect/pexpect/doc/FAQ.rst

 to get characters from an arbitrary X,Y coordinate of the virtual screen.
 It works and you can play with it (see :mod:`pexpect.ANSI`), but I have no working examples at this time.

+**Q: I get strange behavior with pexect and gevent**

+A: Pexpect uses fork(2), exec(2), select(2), waitpid(2), and implements its
+own selector in expect family of calls. pexpect has been known to misbehave when paired with gevent.
+A solution might be to isolate your pexpect dependent code from any frameworks that manipulate event selection behavior by running it in an another process entirely.